Electrical Design Calculations and Consideration Unit 3: Three-phase circuit with power factor - Pre-order Only

 • Be able to apply power factor to voltage drop calculations dependent on cable size.

-• Calculate the earth fault loop impedance of circuits using steel wire armouring as a protective conductor.
+• Calculate the earth fault loop impedance of circuits using steel wire armoring as a protective conductor.

-• Confirm earth fault thermal constraints where steel wire armouring is used a s protective conductor.
+• Confirm earth fault thermal constraints where steel wire armoring is used a s protective conductor.

 • Understand fixing requirements for cables for mechanical and fire durability.